Asgardia: Data security

 As Asgardia is involved in the storing of private data, there could be legal and ethical issues.
 For the moment, as the Asgardian satellite is being deployed to orbit by US companies, it will fall under US jurisdiction and data stored on the satellite will be subject to US privacy laws.
+Asgardia itself is based in Vienna, Austria, and therefore operates under Austrian and EU law for the purposes of data protection.

 Economy

 The ideological component of Asgardia's economy is based on two pillars.
 The first: In Asgardia, citizens must become owners of the monetary system.
 The government is simply a middleman, broker and guarantor of monetary transactions.
 The second: In Asgardia, every citizen must be a participant in the distribution of the Nation's profit.

+'Residents' are required to pay a 100 euro or 110 US dollar fee.

 Legal currency

 The Head of Nation charged his Administration to hold a contest on the main national Earth currencies in order to determine the initial rate of Solar, the cryptocurrency that will be used for Asgardians.
 He also charged the Government to introduce a Bill on the National Currency of Asgardia to Parliament.

 The second Digital Parliamentary Session (the third Parliamentary session) of Asgardia, which took place on 10–12 January 2019, approved the Act of National Currency and Basic Principles of Economic and Financial System of Asgardia.
 Parliament voted in favour of tasking the Government with drafting legislation regarding the economic system and the national currency of Asgardia by the next Parliamentary session.

 The financial component of Asgardia's economy is based upon its two national currencies.
 First, the Solar currency.
 Because the sun shines for all on Earth, the Solar is to become a universal payment currency converted on the exchanges into not just hard currencies that exist in earthly nations, but also into legitimate cryptocurrencies.

 Second, the Lunar, which will be an exclusive currency just for the citizens of Asgardia.
 The Lunar will be an internal financial and monetary asset that confirms the citizenship of Asgardia.
 As any asset, it is subject to exchanges, sales, loans, gifting, inheritance and more.
 It is also listed on the exchanges.

 In January 2019 Asgardia by voting chose the basket of currencies.
 Using the results of this voting, the Ministry of Finance and its counterpart, the parliamentary Finance Committee, will analyse and examine how the Solar may be freely exchanged against those currencies in open markets and at what future exchange rates.